 The proposed alterations and addition will provide amenity of the built environment.
-As a high-quality designed shade structure, it will deliver an orderly and economic use of the land and provides affordable housing.
+As high-quality designed shade structures, they will deliver an orderly and economic use of the land and provides affordable housing.

 13. Are sufficient environmental planning grounds to justify contravening the development standard?